TrueBlocks/trueblocks-docs/content/data-model/admin.md

 The `indexchunk` data model represents internal information about each Unchained Index index chunk.
 It is used mostly interenally to study the characteristics of the Unchained Index.

-The following commands produce and manage ChunkIndexs:
+The following commands produce and manage ChunkIndexes:

 - [chifra chunks](/chifra/admin/#chifra-chunks)

-ChunkIndexs consist of the following fields:
+ChunkIndexes consist of the following fields:

 | Field        | Description                                                           | Type                                        |
 | ------------ | --------------------------------------------------------------------- | ------------------------------------------- |